gordianknotC/nxp_note/aqueduct/Core Concept.md

 ## Resources
 Resources are the things your application exposes through its HTTP API.
+In HTTP, resource means data which is the one being transferred and manipulated.

+-   GET — Get a list of resources or single resource
+-   POST — Create new resource
+-   PUT — Update existing resource
+-   DELETE — Delete a resource

 ## Routing
 The route /organizations/:id will match the paths /organizations/1, /organizations/2, and so on.